scieloorg/cited-references/README.md

 ## Update references database ref_scielo

-Updates the references database named ref_scielo.
+Update the references database named ref_scielo.
 The script receives as data input the name of the documents database and the new_pids.txt generated in a previous step (collect_pid).
 The existing ref_scielo database will be updated with the new content of the documents database.

 **How to use**